amplitude/amplitude-docs/content/collections/faq_and_troubleshooting/en/limits.md

 | Revenue LTV | 300 |
 | Data Tables | 10,000 (**see below**) |

-For example, in the [Event Segmentation](/docs/analytics/charts/event-segmentation/event-segmentation-build) chart, you can export a CSV of data for 10,000 distinct property values.
-If you perform a group-by on a property with more than 10,000 possible values, Amplitude would only export the top 10,000 values.
+For example, in the [Event Segmentation](/docs/analytics/charts/event-segmentation/event-segmentation-build) chart, you can export a .CSV that includes 10,000 distinct property values.
+If you apply a group-by to a property with more than 10,000 possible values, Amplitude only exports the top 10,000 of those values.
 However, you can export the full data table to the warehouse of your choice.

-As stated in the table, the baseline group-by limit for Data Tables is 10,000.
-However, there are several exceptions:
+The baseline group-by limit for Data Tables is 10,000, with some exceptions:

 * The limit is 300 if a conversion metric is involved
 * The limit is 100 if a session metric is involved